-I would say the weather forecast because my images are most 50% exteriors, 50% insides photos for Private Villas, Hotels and Yachts.
+I would say the weather forecast because my images are most 50% exteriors, 50% inside photos for Private Villas, Hotels and Yachts.

-That’s why I am spending a lot of time in post production to change the outside when it’s not please me.
-Each images I am producing must be perfect and I don’t like when it’s completely “burn” outside, I am trying for each interiors images to be the most accurate, the closest as human eyes.
+That’s why I am spending a lot of time in post-production to change the outside when it’s not please me.
+Each image I am producing must be perfect and I don’t like when it’s completely “burn” outside, I am trying for each interior images to be the most accurate, the closest as human eyes.

-Also the light painting I am doing for the interiors need to see the quality of the design, the materials… I am making sure that you could touch the different textures in my photos, the feedback from the interior designer are so enthousiasts that I am developing now this technique for outside on large construction with light embraced on my drone.
+Also the light painting I am doing for the interiors need to see the quality of the design, the materials… I am making sure that you could touch the different textures in my photos, the feedback from the interior designer is so enthusiastic that I am developing now this technique for outside on large construction with light embraced on my drone.

 Who are the main customers in this market?

-I am working sometimes with the owners but 80% of my clients are the brokers, builders, interiors designers, architects, developers… I have few magazines contacted me to get contents.
+I am working sometimes with the owners but 80% of my clients are the brokers, builders, interior designers, architects, developers… I have few magazines contacted me to get contents.

 What could you advice for the beginners who want to pursue a career in a real estate photography?

-Working hard of your style, workflow to be the best because the competition is agressive even I am not a cheap photographer, I believe everybody needs to work but I don’t work for $250, on few requests I got sometimes, I could be “flexible” for an interesting projects with challenges or a great vision, however believe in you… and most keep consistent of your work to provide the best to your clients, be proud of your work.
+Working hard of your style, workflow to be the best because the competition is aggressive even though I am not a cheap photographer, I believe everybody needs to work but I don’t work for $250, on few requests I got sometimes, I could be “flexible” for an interesting project with challenges or a great vision, however, believe in you… and most keep consistent of your work to provide the best to your clients, be proud of your work.